eva-library/agent-template-banking/README.md

-# Agent Template Banking v 1.0 (spanish, portuguese and english)
+# Agent Template Banking v 1.0 (english, spanish and portuguese)

 At eva you can use ready to use agent template and just adjust the bot's messages to your needs.